UKCloud/documentation/articles/vmware/vmw-sco-synchronous-protection.md

 Synchronous Protection provides a disaster recovery service with an RPO of almost 0 seconds.
 The RTO is variable and will be influenced by factors such as your application design and the ability to failover networks.

-For clarity, UKCloud does not use asynchronous replication technologies.
+For clarity, this product does not use asynchronous replication technologies.
 The recovery point is the last write to disk with no historical recovery points (there is no ability to "roll back" to a previous version).
 If asynchronous replication with historical recovery points is required, consider [Journaling Protection](vmw-sco-journaling-protection.md).

 ## Unplanned failover process